Fundraising for the 2008 United States presidential election: 3rd quarter 2007

-Campaign Finance Information according to the Federal Elections Commission for the end of the third calendar quarter 2007, ending September 30, 2007.
+Campaign Finance Information according to the Federal Election Commission for the end of the third calendar quarter 2007, ending September 30, 2007.
 The committees reporting may have amended their filings in the months following the initial reporting deadlines.

 Democrats

 Republicans

 † Number equals third quarter totals only.
 Friends of Fred Thompson Inc. received $3,077,290 covering the period June 4, 2007, to June 30, 2007, and reported $12,828,110 in total receipts for the third quarter report.

 2nd quarter 2007

-Campaign Finance Information according to the Federal Elections Commission as of July 17, 2007.
+Campaign Finance Information according to the Federal Election Commission as of July 17, 2007.